alumina-lang/alumina/MISSING.md

   - unqualified string in if/else does not coerce to a slice
   - probably other places too, since it's very ad-hoc
 - lambdas need to be better
+  - type inference does not cross the lambda boundary, requiring a lot of type annotations, which kind of defeats the purpose of lambdas.
   - If they bind a generic placeholder, but are not otherwise generic, they will be monomorphized only once, which is wrong.